Indios Verdes metro station: Incidents

-Around 7:30 in the morning on 12 April 2013, an explosion was heard on the stairs leading to CETRAM's I platform, with no injuries or damage reported.
-Authorities stated that a box containing explosives, cables, pellets, a battery, and a watch was allegedly left on the steps leading to exit I by a man assisted by an accomplice acting as a lookout.
-On 10 February 2021, during a rainy afternoon, an approaching train caught fire on the platform, but no passengers were reported harmed.
-On 20 April 2021, the third railcar of a train derailed when the driver performed a maneuver at the Ticomán railyard.
+At around 7:30 a.m. on 12 April 2013, an explosion was heard on the stairs leading to Platform I at CETRAM; no injuries or damage were reported.
+Authorities stated that, apparently, a man, with the help of an accomplice who was standing guard, left a box containing explosives, wires, pellets, a battery, and a clock on the stairs leading to Exit I.

+On 10 February 2021, on a rainy afternoon, an approaching train caught fire on the platform, with no injuries were reported among the passengers.
+On 20 April 2021, the third railcar of a train derailed while the driver was performing a maneuver at the Ticomán marshalling yard.
 No injuries were reported, but the train had to be taken out of service.
-Similarly, on March 30, 2023, another train experienced a comparable incident.
+Similarly, on 30 March 2023 and 14 August 2026, trains experienced comparable incidents.
+On 23 July 2026, a fire was reported on the tracks near the station.